gideonfu55/Site/README.md

 Cheers!

-Side note: Sorry, it is not mobile responsive..
+Side note: Sorry, it is not fully responsive on landscape mode on mobile phones..